Scheduling periodic messages on a shared link: Greedy Algorithms for Arbitrary Messages

-Let \firstfit be the following algorithm: for each unscheduled message (in the order they are given), it tests all offsets from $0$ to $P-1$ until one does not create a collision with the current assignment and use it to extend the assignment.
-If $Fo(A) < P$, then whatever the delay of the route we want to extend $A$ with, there is an offset to do so.
-Since $Fo(A) \leq (4 \tau -2)|S|$ and $|S| < n$, \firstfit (or any greedy algorithm) will always succeed when $(4 \tau -2)n \leq P$, that is when the load $ n\tau /P$ is less than $1/4$.
-It turns out that \firstfit always creates compact assignments (as defined in~\cite{dominique2018deterministic}), that is a message is always next to another one in one of the two periods.
-Hence, we can prove a better bound on $Fo(A)$, when $A$ is built by \firstfit, as stated in the following theorem.
+Let \firstfit be the following algorithm: for each unscheduled message (in the order they are given), try all offsets from $0$ to $P-1$ until one does not create a collision with the current assignment and use it to extend the assignment.

+When $\Fo(A) < P$, whatever the delay of the message we want to extend $A$ with, there is an offset to do so.
+Since $\Fo(A) \leq (4 \tau -2)\lvert S\rvert$ and $\lvert S\rvert < n$, \firstfit (or any greedy algorithm) always succeeds when $(4 \tau -2)n \leq P$, that is when the load $ n\tau /P$ is at most $1/4$.
+It turns out that \firstfit always creates compact assignments (as defined in~\cite{bartharxiv2018deterministic}), that is a message is always next to another one in one of the two periods.
+Hence, we can prove a better bound on $\Fo(A)$, when $A$ is built by \firstfit, as stated in the following theorem.